• Skip to primary navigation

 Yes, but it’s important to note that chocolate chips have added stabilizers that help them hold their shape.
 However, if the chocolate is overheated, streaks may appear in it.

-A chocolate-covered coffee bean has around 12 milligrams of caffeine per bean, including the caffeine in the chocolate [source], as with everything, practice moderation.
+A chocolate-covered coffee bean has around 12 milligrams of caffeine per bean, including the caffeine in the chocolate [source].
+As with everything, practice moderation.

 What to do with leftover melted chocolate